info-beamer/package-flap-display/README.md

 directly connecting to the info-beamer process on the device.
 You'll have to
 [enable access](https://info-beamer.com/doc/device-configuration#exposeinfobeamerports)
 for that.
-Not that there is no authentication, so anyone who can reach your info-beamer device can update the output.
+Note that there is no authentication, so anyone who can reach your info-beamer device can update the output.